Awadh Ojha joins Aam Aadmi Party, vows to prioritise education - The Statesman

 Welcoming Ojha to the AAP fold, Kejriwal said, “The country’s renowned teacher Shri Awadh Ojha ji joined the Aam Aadmi Party today.
 His experience and perspective will provide a new direction to our education policy.
 Inspired by our policies and work on education, he has decided to join hands with the party.
 We heartily welcome him into our family.
 Together, we will work to fulfill Baba Saheb’s dreams.”

-Praising Ojha’s contribution in education, AAP leader and former Delhi Education Minister Manish Sisodia hailed him as an inspiration for millions of youths.
+Praising Ojha’s contribution in education, AAP leader and former Delhi Education Minister Manish Sisodia hailed him as an inspiration for millions of youth.

 “Awadh Ojha’s dedication to education is inspiring for all…Today, it is a very exciting moment for me that Avadh Ojha ji, a source of inspiration for millions of youth, has joined the Aam Aadmi Party,” he remarked.